-At the start of 2020, it is a good time to conduct a California employment law practices audit to ensure that policies are compliant, managers are properly trained, and the company is maintaining the required records for the necessary length of time.
+As we approach 2021, it is a perfect time for companies to conduct a California employment law practices audit to ensure that policies are compliant, managers are properly trained, and the company is maintaining the required records for the necessary length of time.
 Here are five areas to start with in conducting an audit and a few recommended questions for each topic:

 1. Hiring Practices

 - Ensure compliance with state and local ban the box regulations.